 I'm a visual/spatial thinker and learner.
 I like designing and organizing things—such as documents, book covers, web sites, office space and kitchen.
 I especially like creating websites, where I can combine my inclination for both function and esthetics without spending a fortune.
 I have developed and manage websites for the Journal of Second Language Writing, and the Symposium on Second Language Writing, among others.
 I've also created several personal websites and blogs both in Japanese and in English.
 A few of my early "blogs" long predate the term blog.

 I find occasional cooking both relaxing and stimulating.
-My repertoire includes Mexican, Chinese, German, Japanese, Korean and Italian.
+My repertoire includes Mexican, Chinese, French, German, Italian, Japanese, Korean and Thai.
 I also like beverages of all kinds—I especially enjoy talking with people over a cup of coffee, tea, beer, or wine.
-I've been a big coffee drinker, but since my last trip to Taiwan, I've been drinking more Chinese tea.
-I've always liked energy drinks for the taste of it, and I'm happy that they have become popular in the U.S. in recent years.
+I've been a big coffee drinker, but laterly, I've been drinking more Chinese tea.

-I used not to like traveling--I just didn't see the point--but since I travel so much to give talks and workshops, I'm learning to enjoy it.
+Believe it or not, I used to not like traveling—I just didn't see the point—but since I travel so much to give talks and workshops, I'm learning to enjoy it.
 My favorite activities include eating and drinking.
 I also like going to museums and acquariums.
-I'm also looking for opportunities to go hinking and diving whenever possible.
+I'm also looking for opportunities to go hiking and diving whenever possible.

-I'm a real night owl.
-I usually stay up until around 4 a.m.
-No, this is not a long-term jet-lag; even when I visit Japan now, I get back into my noon-to-four cycle in a few days.
+I'm a night owl by nature.
+If I don't have any restrictions, I usually stay up until around 4 a.m.
+No, this is not a long-term jet-lag; even when I visit other countries, I get back into my noon-to-four cycle in a few days.
 I've always been this way—it just feels more natural to me.
 (Can you imagine how hard it was for me to get up at 7 a.m. to go to school?)
 I get most of my writing done between 10 p.m. and 4 a.m.
 It's not that I don't sleep—I like to stay in bed until around noon whenever I can.
-(In other words, don't even think about calling me at home in the morning or asking me to come to a meeting before noon!)
+But lately, my sleep habit has become less predictable because of my extensive travel schedule.